lilyw114/Artifact-Repository-of-Lily-Woodard-for-LIS-590-Products-of-a-Summer-Internship-With-the-OADTL/README.md

 **Week Six Reflections and Summary: Dated 7/31/2023**

 ***Hello again.
 This week, I’m feeling better, and I’m working about the same as ever.
-That’s good***
+That’s good.***

 ***As I look back on the excitement I carried in previous weeks, I keep reminding myself how important it is to recognize the nonlinear path my progress and growth have been in LIS 590: Directed Fieldwork.
 That’s something my supervisor Ann has been absolutely instrumental in providing during this week’s meeting.
 Although we met at the standard scheduled time, Monday at 9:30, Victoria wasn’t there.
 At first, I was nervous to be in the spotlight, and have my frustrations with the OCLC/WorldShare system and my perceived lack of progress be unmasked—but I also used the opportunity to share with Ann how worried I am about not living up to my own expectations for the program so far.***